robotslanty/TryHackMeChallenge/README.md

 ## Synopsis

-A full-stack web application for managing tasks.
+An REST API for managing tasks.

 -   REST API using NestJS on top of Express
 -   User authentication is performed using JWT